dedis/popstellar/README.md

 * `-k` the actor's public key.
 Default is "oui".
 * `-f` the file we want the backend to store its database on.
 Default is "org.db" for an organizer and "wit.db" for a witness

+You can generate the code documentation using the godoc command: `godoc -http:=6060`.

 ## Packages
 ### actors
 This package implements the actors defined by the PoP project (organizer and witness), and their reactions to received messages.